-1. Communicate to your partner about your insecurities
+2. Communicate to your partner about your insecurities

+For instance, is it them being too friendly to some girl or a boy other than you?
+Tell them and communicate with them about it.
 This is important as sometimes we need self-assurance to boost up our confidence in ourselves.

 However, an important aspect here is that you tell your partner about it calmly instead of lashing out on them because it is not really their fault either.

-Thus, make sure to talk it out with your partner and instead of making them suffer seek to follow a solution together.
+Thus, make sure to talk it out with your partner, and instead of making them suffer, seek to follow a solution together.

-2. Form a habit of looking at your positives daily or often at least
+3. Form a habit of looking at your positives daily or often at least

 It is no hidden fact that insecurities spring out from the things we lack and revolve around our negatives or flaws.
 These insecurities then start to make us feel less valuable as a whole as our prime focus is only on our flaws at that moment.

 In fact, make it a habit.
 Remind yourself of your worth and the value you carry and be happy about who you are.

-However, make sure that this does not lure you into being arrogant and away from humbleness which is another toxic trait that can harm you as an individual and your other relationships.
+However, make sure that this does not lure you into being arrogant and away from humbleness, which is another toxic trait that can harm you as an individual and your other relationships.

-3. Practice self-compassion and build a self-esteem
+4. Practice self-compassion and build a self-esteem

 People who are insecure in relationships tend to have poor self-esteem.
 And it pretty much explains that when we feel no satisfaction on the inside, even seeking validation on the outside does not help you much.

-This on a bigger picture cuts the root cause of your insecurities in the relationship; helping you achieve the peace you deserve!
+This on a bigger picture cuts the root cause of your insecurities in the relationship, helping you achieve the peace you deserve!

-4. Work on your weaknesses and accept them
+5. Work on your weaknesses and accept them

-We all have our own set of positives and flaws and it is completely perfect to be flawed.
+We all have our own set of positives and flaws, and it is completely perfect to be flawed.
 They are a part of your identity.